Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

-At the other end of the spectrum from the complete-pooling model is a \emph{saturated} or no-pooling model, which estimates a different distribution of \(Y\mid R\) within every level of \(G\) and \(X\):

-This model is closest to the OLS estimator, though it ensures that all probability estimates lie in \([0, 1]\).
+\subparagraph{Saturated (no-pooling) model.} At the other end of the spectrum from the complete-pooling model is a \emph{saturated} or no-pooling model, which estimates a different distribution of \(Y\mid R\) within every level of \(G\) and \(X\): This model is closest to the OLS estimator, though it ensures that all probability estimates lie in \([0, 1]\).
 As with the complete-pooling model, the posterior of \(\vb*\theta_{rgx}\) is conjugate to its prior, and so computation can be made efficient.
 Additionally, this model allows for any arbitrary relationship between \(Y\), \(R\), \(G\), and \(X\).
 Since it is fully nonparametric, the posterior will converge to the true \(\Pr(Y\mid R, G, X)\) with enough data in each \((G, X)\) cell.
 However, in practice, the model can suffer from the curse of dimensionality: the number of \((G, X)\) cells may be relatively large compared to the amount of available data, or even exceed it, especially since \(G\) can be quite large, covering many blocks or ZIP codes.
 In these cases, the prior will dominate the data in each cell, which could have a large biasing effect even on overall inferences about \(\Pr(Y\mid R)\).